SecondPort/Plugin-TODO-GPT/README.md

 ## Description

 This project deals with the use of plugins in conjunction with ChatGPT, in this case it is a plugin and an API, which allow you to manage your pending tasks, either adding new tasks or deleting them.
-This project is divided into three directories:
+This project is divided into two directories:

 - `.well-known`: Mandatory folder for ChatGPT to connect to the plugin, containing:
   - `ai-plugin.json`: Manifest file with useful data for the model.